 Quadco® four-sided steel teeth come standard on the V70 Tree Disc Mulcher.
 These teeth can be resharpened and are rotatable and replaceable.
 They will cut wood more efficiently than carbide since they are sharper and more aggressive.
 We don’t offer carbide teeth for the Disc Mulcher at this time.

-PRO TIP: Similar to a teeth on a chainsaw, operators must keep teeth sharp to maintain cutting efficiency.
-Keeping the teeth sharp will be easier on the loader and the mulcher motor.
+PRO TIP: Keep teeth sharp to allow a clean, efficient cut.
+Keeping the teeth sharp will be easier on the machine and the mulcher motor.
 If the teeth are dull it will tear and shred material rather than cutting through it like butter.

 Skid Steer Drum Mulcher Options

 A drum mulcher attachment will either have a variable (two) speed piston motor or a gear motor.
 The piston motor will have quicker recovery time and provide more torque.
-The piston motor automatically adjusts to maximize rotor speed & torque to changing material loads.
+The piston motor automatically changes the rotor speed and torque depending on the material being cut.

-For lighter material loads, higher RPM means more bites per second and finer material shredding.
-With heavier material the mulcher delivers more rotor torque, keeping the rotor turning when other mulchers may stall.
+When rotor speed is high, material will shred faster and produce a finer end result.
+When in thicker material, the mulcher will provide more torque, while a different motor may stall.
 “When mulching dense material, the motor will automatically shift to a lower speed and for lighter material it will shift to a higher speed,” said Erpelding.

 There are three different drum options in this industry - smooth, paddle style and depth control.
 “The depth control drum has metal rings around it which prevents it from going into the ground and will work best with knives,” said Erpelding.